 So many nurses and health care professionals get to a certain point in their career where all of a sudden they realize how stressed, exhausted and unsatisfied they are, and they wonder if they are in the right place.

-Maybe you’ve missed a shift because of feeling overwhelmed, made a mistake because your brain is frazzled, your usual strategies for managing the stress have stopped working.
-Are your days off are spent just recovering and preparing for your next shift instead of really living your life and enjoying relationships?
+Your usual strategies for managing the stress have stopped working, you’ve missed a shift because of feeling overwhelmed, or made a mistake because your brain is frazzled.
+Perhaps you find that your days off are spent just recovering and preparing for your next shift instead of really living your life and enjoying relationships.

 I can help you continue to feel inspired and fulfilled in the work you do, while also having a satisfying life outside of work.